Mentally Preparing for Work after Maternity Leave

 The biggest challenge is mindset.
-It is possible to mentally cope with not being within arms length of your baby for hours at a time.
+It is possible to mentally cope with not being within arm’s length of your baby for hours at a time.
 It starts with minutes.
 Yes, weeks before you return to work start with your plan.
-Have your plan include you taking walks, running to the local grocery store, going to get a 30 minute manicure or simply taking a really long time lingering at the mailbox when you go get the mail.
-Do whatever you can to be away from your baby for a few minutes to start getting the feel of not seeing and touching your baby for 10 minutes, then 15 minutes and build your way up to an hour.
+Have your plan include you taking walks, running to the local grocery store, going to get a 30-minute manicure, or simply taking a really long time lingering at the mailbox when you go get the mail.
+Do whatever you can to be away from your baby for a few minutes to start getting the feel of not seeing and touching your baby for 10 minutes, then 15 minutes, and build your way up to an hour.
 Then after some time, try to go two hours or more.
-Over a couple weeks, I promise you that you will feel less and less anxiety because you will know it’s only for a short period of time that you are away and you will start to get accustomed to the separation.
+Over a couple of weeks, I promise you that you will feel less and less anxious because you will know it’s only for a short period of time that you are away and you will start to get accustomed to the separation.
 This is a process and it won’t happen overnight and it is a process that you and your baby will go through.
-So be gentle with yourself, creative and build into your returning to work plan a way for you to have some alone time to avoid becoming a basket case on your first day back at work.
+So be gentle with yourself, creative, and build into your return to work plan a way for you to have some alone time to avoid becoming a basket case on your first day back at work.

 - A flexible work schedule for the first few weeks after returning where you can telework, work remotely or simply arrive or depart later then normal